Level Measurement by Weight

 A more cost effective, more reliable solution is to install load cells underneath the tank or silo to determine the level of its contents.
-This is called Gravimetric Level Measurement.
-The load cells will never come into contact with the contents of the vessel, therefore avoiding contamination of the product and potential corrosion of the load cells and their weighing modules.
+This is called Gravimetric Level Measurement, or Level Measurement by Weight.
+The load cells will never come into contact with the contents of the vessel, therefore avoiding contamination of the stored product.

 If the level of contents in the tank or silo is determined by weight, it may not be necessary for the weight of material to be measured with extremely high accuracy, as the only information usually required will be the silo status: ‘empty’ or ‘full.’
 Therefore a level of accuracy from 1% to 5% may be sufficient in these situations and it is possible to use load cells with a level of precision that is lower than in applications where the exact weight is required.
 This gives rise to a very cost-effective solution, especially when compared with the cost of a single, or multiple, level sensors.